National Nanny Recognition Week

 For nanny employers, National Nanny Recognition Week is a time to show their nanny just how much they appreciate her and the contribution she makes to their family.
 If you employ a nanny, consider recognizing her during National Nanny Recognition Week this year.
 There are as many different ways to celebrate your nanny as there are amazing nannies!
 Here are some ideas to get you started.

-• Give your nanny an individual membership to her local professional association.
+• Give support to your nanny’s local professional association in their name.
 For $30, your nanny will have the resources and support of a professional organization.
 The North Carolina Professional Association of Nannies is a 501(c)(3) non-profit that serves the entire state of North Carolina.
-NC PAN is ready to help you give the gift of association membership.
+NC PAN is ready to help you give the gift of association support (comes with a card and certificate).

 • Hand made gifts from the child(ren).
 Homemade gifts are a small, personal gesture sure to leave a big impression.
-A hand-decorated picture frame with a photo of the children inside, or even a batch of your nanny’s favorite cookies will go a long way in letting your nanny know that she’s loved.
+A hand-decorated picture frame with a photo of the children inside, or even a batch of your nanny’s favorite cookies, will go a long way in letting your nanny know that she’s valued.
 If your children are musical, have them sing a song (or write a poem) to thank your nanny.
-It will make her smile and it’s super creative for the kids to write their own lyrics.
+It will make her smile, and it’s super creative for the kids to write their own lyrics.

 • Share a meal.
 Consider taking your nanny out to dinner to celebrate National Nanny Recognition Week.
 If you prefer to stay home, invite your nanny to your family dinner.
 If she’d rather eat without the children, give her a gift card to her favorite restaurant or to the Capstone restaurant of NC PAN’s National Nanny Recognition Week celebration.